ctubio/Regul/README.md

 (get it at https://bitmaintech.com/support.htm?pid=00720150101032800325X8cMcY2y068F)
 ### Configuration:
 set your own desired values for the variables at the very top of the script if the current ones doesn't match your environment.

+You may also want to remove the lovely beeper feature, if so just delete the lines that writes to gpio20.
 ### Good Configuration:
 The idea is to avoid useless fan revolutions/noise/angry_ugly_fat_neighbour, but also make the miner be restarted as less times as possible (for me it is 0 times during winter, but twiece a day in summer, when the temperature here changes between day and night [happens to be at arround 8am were the fan decides to start running at 42% and later again at 9pm when it goes back to 33%]).